UK-Export-Finance/dtfs2/doc/schemas.md

 - Ensure you have `withDefaultTestCases` in your test file
 - Add any type specific options as required (see `with-array.tests.ts` for an example)
 - Add export of the test to the `index.ts` file in the same folder
-- Add your test case name to `with-test-for-test-case.type` in both the `TestCaseTypes` and `TestCaseWithType` declarations
+- Add your test case name to `with-test-for-test-case.type` in the `TestCaseWithType` declaration
 - Add your test case to the `withTestsForTestcase` function to call your test case when provided with the test case name as the `type` in a `testCase`
 - This can now be called as